 - FOURTH TASK 1 POINT.

-FIRST LEVEL (LOW, LESS TWO POINTS).
+FIRST LEVEL (LOW, LESS THAN TWO POINTS).

-SECOND LEVEL (BELOW AVERAGE, FIVE-THREE POINTS).
+SECOND LEVEL (BELOW AVERAGE, FIVE TO THREE POINTS).

-THIRD LEVEL (AVERAGE, NINE-SIX POINTS).
+THIRD LEVEL (INTERMEDIATE, NINE-SIX POINTS).

-FOURTH LEVEL (ABOVE AVERAGE, TWELVE - TEN POINTS).
+FOUR LEVEL (ABOVE AVERAGE, TWELVE - TEN POINTS).

 FIFTH LEVEL (HIGH, FOURTEEN - THIRTEEN POINTS).